1- Articulate vision and inspire

 Does reward and recognition help a person to innovate?

-Yes, he should prepare daily stimulation programs for every effective person, especially in a student environment full of innovation and creativity
+Yes, with daily stimulation programs for every effective person, especially in a student environment full of innovation and creativity

 It may take only one person to innovate and come up with a unique idea, but sometimes implementation requires an integrated team, and by preparing incentives for all team members, you create a positive experience for students in addition to motivating them to work collectively towards innovation.